ycpcs/cs330-fall2024/assign/homework-ch3-review.md

 ### Problem 2 (8 pts)
 Which set of bytes is used to compute the checksum field in the UDP header, and how does this process work?
 <code>
 The entire UDP segment, except the checksum field itself, and the IP sender and receive address fields.
+One's complement.
 </code>

 ### Problem 3 (9 pts)